viamrobotics/docs/docs/services/slam/cartographer/_index.md

 1. Enter the `"Robot name"`, `"Camera name"`, and optionally the `"Movement Sensor name"` of the components whose previously captured data you want to use to create or update a map.
 If your robot has been deleted, you can alternatively specify the `"robot ID`".
 1. Adjust the config parameters as needed.
 See [config_params](#config_params) for details.
 1. Select the timeframe of the data you'd like to use.
-1. At the bottom, you will be able to see the total number of PCD files and movement sensor data points that will be processed.
+1. At the bottom, you can see the total number of PCD files and movement sensor data points that will be processed.
 1. Click `"Generate map"`.

 ![offline mapping generate map](/services/slam/offline-mapping-generate-map.png)